Public children law: Timeline of Local Authority intervention

 A Public Law Outline meeting is part of a procedure that takes place when social services have identified there to be issues with a child’s welfare, but they believe that an agreement can be arranged with the parents to improve this.
 They then invite the parents, or those who have parental responsibility, to a Public Law Outline meeting.
 At this stage, parents, or anyone with parental responsibility, will require a lawyer to assist them during the proceedings.

 During the PLO meeting, a schedule of expectations will be created.
 This will be similar to the CP plan to ensure the child/ren’s needs are being met.
-This is discussed in further detail here.
+You can read more about this in our recent PLO article.

-A LPM is a meeting that takes place internally within social services.
-The purpose of the meeting is for social services to discuss the case, and seek their own legal advice as to whether the matter should step down to either CP or CIN, or if matters remain the same or concerns increase, the Local Authority may decide to issue Court proceedings.
+A Legal Planning Meeting is a meeting that takes place internally within social services.
+The purpose of the meeting is for social services to discuss the case and seek their own legal advice as to whether the matter should step down to either Child Protection or Child In Need.
+If matters remain the same or concerns increase, the Local Authority may decide to issue Court proceedings.

-If the Local Authority believe the child/ren are suffering, or likely to suffer significant harm, commonly due to either neglect, physical/emotional/sexual abuse, domestic violence, substance misuse, or the inability of parents to protect the child.
-This is often a last resort and should concluded within 26 weeks.
+If the Local Authority believes the child/ren are suffering, or likely to suffer significant harm, commonly due to either neglect, physical/emotional/sexual abuse, domestic violence, substance misuse, or the inability of parents to protect the child then they may progress to care proceedings.
+This is often a last resort and should conclude within 26 weeks.

 Alternatively, the Local Authority may seek an Interim Supervision Order.
 This means your children can remain living with either you or family members under the supervision of the Local Authority.

-If the Local Authority issue Care proceedings, it is crucial that you seek legal advice ahead of any Court hearings taking place.
+If the Local Authority issues care proceedings, it is crucial that you seek legal advice ahead of any Court hearings taking place.

 All content on this website (inclusive of guides, blogs and imagery) is strictly copyrighted by Gill Akaster LLP, trading as GA Solicitors.
 It is not to be used by any third party without prior contact and permission.
 Any requests for content should be sent to katy.mckenna@GAsolicitors.com.